 Light in care

-There are very few examples where white or other light is used to modify or activate cosmetic substances.
-Beyond applications in the medical field, such as dynamic phototherapy (PDT) or Puvatherapy, there are only very limited uses in cosmetics.
-In the two cases mentioned above, we are clearly in medical applications.
+There are very few examples where white or other light is used to modify or activate substances for cosmetic use.
+Beyond applications in the medical field, such as dynamic phototherapy (PDT) or Puvatherapy, only very limited uses are found in cosmetics.
+In the two cases cited above, we are clearly in medical applications.

-In PDT, a technique born in the early 20th century (1904), the principle consists in applying a substance that is activated with light.
+In PDT, a technique born at the beginning of the 20th century (1904), the principle consists of applying a substance which is activated with light.
 The molecule then becomes cytotoxic and destroys sensitive cells.

-Among the candidate molecules are aminolevulinic acid or more generally methyl aminolevulinate.
-This substance penetrates the cells and sensitizes them to light.
+Among the candidate molecules, there is aminolevulinic acid or more generally methyl aminolevulinate.
+This substance penetrates cells and sensitizes them to light.
 The lesions are then illuminated with a specific light (red at 630 nm), which leads to the elimination of the cells concerned.
-No cosmetic application is known, at most procedures to correct skin cancers associated with the sun.
+No cosmetic application is known, at most procedures for correcting skin cancer associated with the sun.

 If we are specifically interested in cosmetic applications, we will first of all retain, in the dental field, the teeth whitening devices that have existed.
-Starting with sodium bicarbonate, but especially by passing through a peroxide (hydrogen peroxide, carbamate or urea) which produces hydrogen peroxide under the effect of white light, one can hope for a relative whitening of the teeth.
-At home, it is mainly peroxide solutions applied through specific channels that exist, with few light devices.
-A practice in specialized salons, called"tooth bars", with the help of adapted apparatus, existed in a fleeting manner.
+Starting with baking soda, but especially via a peroxide (hydrogen peroxide, carbamate or urea) which produces hydrogen peroxide under the effect of white light, we can hope for a relative whitening of the teeth.
+At home, it is mainly peroxide solutions applied through specific ducts that exist, with little lighting device.
+A practice in specialized salons, known as “tooth bars”, using suitable devices, existed in a fleeting way.

-In the field of anti-ageing, the most successful work was carried out by a manufacturer, Sederma, which proposed a combination of active ingredients, each potentiated by the effect of white light.
-This combination of Darutoside (a pure healing plant molecule extracted from Siegesbeckia orientalis) and a matrikine (lipopeptide stimulating the production of proteins and matrix constituents such as collagen, elastin, hyaluronic acid) was used by Filorga in its device Lumithérapist™.
+In the field of anti-aging, the most successful work has been done by a manufacturer, Sederma, who proposed a combination of active ingredients, each of which is potentiated by the effect white light.
+This combination of Darutoside (a pure plant healing molecule extracted from Siegesbeckia orientalis) and a matrikine (lipopeptide stimulating the production of proteins and matrix constituents such as collagen, elastin, hyaluronic acid) was used by Filorga in its Lumitherapist ™ device.

-Finally, there is the often described biocidal effect of blue light.
-Its indications are skin imperfections, such as pimples or efflorescence, associated with bacterial development.
+Finally, we can mention the often described biocidal effect of blue light.
+Its indications are skin imperfections, such as pimples or skin efflorescences, associated with bacterial development.
 There are several devices specifically positioned in this segment.
-But in this case, it is the direct effect of wavelength that is at issue, not the activation of a substance.
+But in this case, it is the direct effect of the wavelength which is in question, and not the activation of a substance.